What is Propane?

 Propane is commonly found in deep underground rocks, mixed with natural gas and petroleum deposits.
 Propane is considered a fossil fuel because it was made from the remains of tiny animals and plants at sea millions of years ago.

-What are disadvantages of propane?
+What are the disadvantages of propane?

 Propane is more compact than airborne.
 When there is a leak in a propane fuel tank, the gas may begin to sink into any enclosed area and thus pose a risk of fire and explosion.